Ficool

 "Move," he ordered.

-Knights advanced at once, slipping under the hanging veil and vanishing from sight.
+Dozens of awakened warrior advanced at once, slipping under the hanging veil and vanishing from sight.

 Artifact Record

-Name: Veil of the Owl
+Name: Veil of the Owl Grade: B Status: Sealed Class: Phantom

-Under the Veil of the Owl, the manor went quiet.
+Under the veil, the manor went quiet.

 A sword thrust shot toward one man's throat.